 Pembina is a member of Emergency Response Assistance Canada (ERAC).
 ERAC acts on behalf of Pembina to develop, submit, update, and respond to the requirements of the Pembina Emergency Response Assistance Plan (ERAP) submitted to and approved by Transport Canada.
 ERAC provides a network of experienced, trained Technical Advisors, Remedial Measures Advisors, and Response Teams who respond to rail, road, and stationary tank Liquefied Petroleum Gas (LPG) emergencies and Flammable Liquids rail transport emergencies.

 For LPG incidents (road, rail, and stationary tanks), ERAC's scope of work includes technical advice, containment, transfer, flaring, and purging.

-For flammable liquids incidents (rail transport), ERAC's scope of work includes technical advice, containment, confinement, transfer, and fire suppression.
+ERAC is Pembina's provider of emergency preparedness and response for rail transportation incidents.